Here are 5+ garden mistakes that I am very glad I made as I learned a lot from them. Learn what they are so you can avoid making them, too.

 You see, I believe that we inevitably make mistakes but what we learn from them can be so powerful.
 I also don’t want to let fear of failure make me paralyzed.
 None of the garden mistakes I made were fatal or irreversible.

-That is to say that I can and will correct.
+That is to say that I can and will correct them.
 On the other hand, I thought you might like to find out what mistakes I made – so that you don’t necessarily have to!

 Garden Mistake Nr.
 1 – not enough weed barriers in our raised garden bed